- Executive management of local government and heritage institutions in British Columbia, Alberta, and New Brunswick.

 Writing & Cultural Management

-I have extensive experience in the development and writing of policy for public presentation; in media relations, including digital, print, radio, and television; in public speaking; in organizational promotion through external liaison; and, in seminar and workshop delivery.
+I have extensive experience in the development and writing of policy for public presentation; in public speaking; in organizational promotion through external liaison; and, in seminar and workshop delivery.

 I have also been engaged in editorial activity as managing editor of five annual editions of the calendar of Alberta’s Athabasca University; through my private business, Falstaff Enterprises, in Vancouver, in the improvement of graduate theses and papers, largely in the field of information technology; and, as an international trade specialist, in the development of teaching materials for cultural groups and artisans.
 My editorial work originated in my engagement as editorial assistant to Dr. Hans Selye, discoverer of the biologic stress response and founder of stress research, and one of the most remarkable individuals I have had the privilege to work with, at his Institut de médecine et de chirurgie expérimentales, at l’Université de Montréal.